nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**:
-* manage contacts faster than a typical mouse/GUI driven app
+* manage planning of birthdays faster than a typical mouse/GUI driven app
-* group and access contacts by organization/module
+* group and access CCA members by information such as matriculation batch/sub-committees
-* track assignment deadlines
+* track upcoming birthdays to plan for

 ### User stories